Jennell Jaquays: The Dungeoneer and fantasy roleplaying

-While still at college, Jaquays became interested in science-fiction and fantasy gaming and the nascent role-playing game industry through the pages of The Space Gamer.
-Jaquays discovered Dungeons & Dragons in 1975 and formed the Fantastic Dungeoning Society with several friends at college including Mark Hendricks.
-Together they decided to create a fanzine, which would provide adventures for other Game Masters.
-TSR's Tim Kask gave Jaquays a casual license to publish this fanzine, The Dungeoneer, an amateur publication but one of the earliest RPG periodicals.
+While still at college, Jaquays became interested in science-fiction and fantasy gaming and the nascent role-playing game industry through the pages of The Space Gamer which her brother had shared with her.
+Jaquays began playing Dungeons & Dragons in 1975 and created the Fantastic Dungeoning Society (FDS) with several college friends including Mark Hendricks.
+One of their projects was to publish a fanzine that would include adventures that other gamemasters could use.
+Tim Kask from TSR granted Jaquays a casual license to publish this amateur fanzine, and The Dungeoneer became one of the earliest periodicals for role-playing games.

-The first issue was published in the same month as Dragon #1 (June 1976).
-The first issue was mainly drawn and written by Jaquays, with some contributions from other FDS members.
-In all, FDS produced six issues of The Dungeoneer from 1976-1978.
-Marketed as a "dungeonmaster's publication," the magazine was noteworthy for its pioneering approach to pre-factored adventures, "F'Chelrak's Tomb" was published in June 1976, the same month as Wee Warriors' Palace of the Vampire Queen.
-The publication has been an inspiration for many similarly-themed magazines in the United States and elsewhere.
+The first issue, released in the same month as Dragon #1 (June 1976), was drawn and written primarily by Jaquays, with contributions by other members of the FDS.
+From 1976 to 1978 the FDS published six issues of The Dungeoneer.
+Marketed as a "dungeonmaster's publication," the magazine was noteworthy for its pioneering approach to pre-factored adventures.
+The first one, F'Chelrak's Tomb, appeared in June 1976, the same month as Wee Warriors published Palace of the Vampire Queen, known as the first published standalone fantasy role-playing adventure.
+The Dungeoneer proved to be an inspiration for many similarly themed magazines in the United States and elsewhere.

-In addition to these "honest efforts at quality contents to interest readers," Jaquays began submitting artwork to TSR's in-house gaming magazine, The Dragon, in 1976.
+In addition to these "honest efforts at quality contents to interest readers," Jaquays began submitting artwork to TSR in 1976.
 Jaquays' work appeared in the premiere issue of The Dragon, and later contributions included the cover of issue #21.